gu-fan/riv.vim/README.rst

 1. Enumerated Lists

-   A sequenced enumerator. like arabic numberl , alphabet characters , Roman numerals with the formating type ``#.`` ``(#)`` ``#)``
+   A sequenced enumerator.
+Like Arabic numerals , alphabet characters , Roman numerals with the formating type ``#.`` ``(#)`` ``#)``

-   It is highlighted, folded. auto numbered and auto leveled.
+   It is highlighted, folded, auto numbered and auto leveled.

    See `Enumerated Lists`__  for syntax details.